ewerlopes/phd_robogame/README.md

 3. Add "$(KINECTSDK20_DIR)\lib\x64" (or x86, depending on your system) value to Project Property -> Configuration Properties -> Linker -> Additional Library Directories.
 4. Add "Kinect20.lib" value to Project Property -> Configuration Properties -> Linker -> Input -> Additional Dependencies.

-If you are using Kinect One, change the environment variable accordingly.
+**If you are using Kinect One, change the environment variable accordingly.**

+`IN THE PRESENT CODE I USE OPENCV FOR DRAWING THE SKELETON OVER THE RGB DATA, AS WELL AS VISUALIZE THE DEPTH DATA.
+THE SKELETON.CPP CLASS IS THE MAIN OBJECT FROM WHICH THE KINECTFEATURE OBJECT IS CREATED AND CALLED.
+YOU CAN DEFINE YOUR OWN MAIN CLASS AND REMOVE THE DEPENDENCE ON OPENCV, IF YOU WILL.`

 ##API
 The API has been designed not to depend on a particular library for the skeleton tracking with Kinect.